terraform-google-modules/terraform-google-sql-db/README.md

 See more details in each module's README.

 ## Compatibility
+This module is meant for use with Terraform 0.13+ and tested using Terraform 1.0+.
+If you find incompatibilities using Terraform `>=0.13`, please open an issue.

-This module is meant for use with Terraform 0.13.
-If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-13.html) and need a Terraform 0.12.x-compatible version of this module, the last released version intended for Terraform 0.12.x is [v4.5.0](https://registry.terraform.io/modules/terraform-google-modules/-sql-db/google/v4.5.0).
+If you haven't [upgraded](https://www.terraform.io/upgrade-guides/0-13.html) and need a Terraform 0.12.x-compatible version of this module, the last released version intended for Terraform 0.12.x is [v5.0.0](https://registry.terraform.io/modules/GoogleCloudPlatform/sql-db/google/5.0.0).

 ## Upgrading